cwzhou/itrSurv/README.md

 Permission issues → Use R as a user, not sudo.

 Failed to compile C/C++ files → Verify Xcode command line tools are installed and up to date.

+#### Using .tar.gz
+To install in cluster (linux):
+First, build source .tar.gz file from .RProj on local machine, then copy to cluster location.
+Then, unzip the file by doing the following:
+1) go to the folder that has the R scripts you want to run
+2) open R by typing R (make sure you module load r/4.1.2 the right version)
+3) type: install.packages('[location of .tar.gz file]/itrSurv_0.1.0.tar.gz', repos = NULL, type='source')
+4) library(itrSurv)
+5) exit and run bash CR_S2run.sh

+!
+If package is ONLY binary and not source, then go to DESCRIPTION and delete the line with "BUILT" and "PACKAGED"